google/skia-buildbot/golden/docs/INGESTION.md

 It generally does not refer to images directly - it only refers to their digests.
 The names of images are then derived from the digests.

-Both images and JSON files are stored in GS (Google storage) and then ingested by the Gold process (running in GCE).
+Both images and JSON files are stored in GCS (Google Cloud Storage) and then ingested by the Gold process (running in GCE).
 Generally a process will want to write the images of a buildbot run first.
-Only if the images have been uploaded to GS successfully, the JSON file should be added to GS.
-The content in GS is considered the 'source for truth' for Gold.
+Only if the images have been uploaded to GCS successfully, the JSON file should be added to GCS.
+The content in GCS is considered the 'source for truth' for Gold.

-Note: Since all images are content addressable - we only need to upload images that are not already in GS.
+Note: Since all images are content addressable - we only need to upload images that are not already in GCS.

-Storage Layout in GS
+Storage Layout in GCS
 --------------------

 JSON files are stored at

     gs://JSON_BUCKET/JSON_DIR/YYYY/MM/DD/HH/GIT_HASH/BUILDER_NAME/BUILD_NUMBER/dm.json

-Where JSON_BUCKET and JSON_DIR are the GS bucket and directory respectively.
+Where JSON_BUCKET and JSON_DIR are the GCS bucket and directory respectively.
 YYYY, MM, DD and HH are the year, month, day and hour (0-23) respectively of when the buildbot run finished.
 All times are based on UTC.
 GIT_HASH is the value of the git commit hash, BUILDER_NAME and BUILDER_NUMBER